fugerit-org/fj-doc/fj-doc-val/README.md

 This module offer validation utilities to check content of files and streams based on type.

 *Status* :
-Offer basic support for validating jpg, png, tiff and pdf
+Offer basic support for validating jpg, png, tiff, pdf and p7m

 *Since* : fj-doc 0.8